stracquadaniolab/workflow-pygna/README.md

 We provide a Snakefile to replicate the results of the paper:

 - *single_geneset*: with this suffix we refer to all the results of for the high-throughput    experiments taken from TCGA biolinks (Fig. 2).
   **Please note:** the `scripts/tcga_rnaseq.R` script downloads and processes the BLCA RNAseq dataset.
-This step is time and memory consuming, but, most importantly, we have noticed that it is dvifficult to be able to replicate the exact environment/TCGA version being installed (there are many issues of this kind raised on the TCGAbiolinks github repo ).
-For reproducibility, inside `data/GDCdata` we provide the BLCA expression data on which our analysis is done and the blca_diffexp.csv file contains the full differential expression results.
-We have generated this data with TCGAbiolinks v2.15.2.
+This step is time and memory consuming, but, most importantly, we have noticed that it is difficult to be able to replicate the exact environment/TCGA version being installed (there are many issues of this kind raised on the TCGAbiolinks github repo ).
+For reproducibility, we provide the blca_diffexp.csv file that contains the full differential expression results.
+We have generated this data with R=3.6 and TCGAbiolinks v2.14.0. use the `--use-conda` flag to install the environment with the same parameters
 - *multi*: refers to the analysis of multiple geneset from the Bailey et al. paper (Fig. 4).

 Following the next steps you should be able to run the paper pipelines:

-1. First download the data folder from [data repo](https://add_our_data)
+1. First download the data folder from [Zenodo](https://zenodo.org/record/3574027#.XfObSZP7RTY)

 2. The pipeline uses the data folder path, you can:
     A. add the data folder inside the workflow-pygna folder